itsrainingdata/mnistR/README.md

 Installation
 ------------

-You can install mnistR from github with:
+You can install mnistR from GitHub with:

 ``` r
 # install.packages("devtools")